 With 2019 on the way out and the promise of 2020 ahead, it’s time to take a good, hard look at our digital identity.
 That means personal data, consumer information, financial details, social media presence, passwords, and more—the whole online package.

 Taking such a high-level view of our Internet activity seems daunting.
 But the alternative is equally frightening: we all know that our internet-connected devices track our every movement, often sharing (and even selling) that confidential information with advertisers and big tech companies.

-So what can the average online user do to take back some control of his or her digital life?
-With the New Year nearly upon us, CMIT Solutions recommends these five strategies, each broken up into easily actionable items:
+With the new year nearly upon us, CMIT Solutions recommends these five strategies, each broken up into easily actionable items: